jtomchak/multi-remark/README.md

 # Create a slide deck

-* create-slide-deck is meant to be a generator tool for creating, building and hosting all your remark.js slide presentations.
+* CLI create-slide-deck is meant to be a generator tool for creating, building and hosting all your remark.js slide presentations.

 ## Quick Start